-There are two main species of black fox, both of which only have some individually that are black over most of their bodies.
+There are two species of fox that come on a black form or "melanistic morph".
 These are the red fox (Vulpes vulpes) and the arctic fox (Alopex lagopus).

 Arctic Fox (Alopex lagopus)